- Academics Menu

 An accountant examines, analyzes, and interprets accounting data for the purpose of giving advice and preparing financial statements.
 The analyses and reports are relied upon by individuals and organizations to make financial decisions.
 Responsibilities may include recording transactions, preparing financial statements, and preparing state and federal income tax returns or other reports.
 Also, accountants perform many other tasks important to management, such as budgeting and controlling costs.

-With additional education and/or work experience, graduates may find employment as a Certified Internal Auditor (CIA), Certified Management Accountant (CMA), Certified Public Accountant (CPA), comptroller, or controller.
-The Web page of the American Institute of Certified Public Accountants, aicpa.org, provides additional FAQ on Accounting careers and certification requirements.
+Career Potential: With additional education and/or work experience, graduates may find employment as a Certified Internal Auditor (CIA), Certified Management Accountant (CMA), Certified Public Accountant (CPA), comptroller, or controller.
+The Web page of the American Institute of Certified Public Accountants, aicpa.org, provides additional FAQ on accounting careers and certification requirements.

 Franklin University, Business Administration, B.S.